J-zin/J-zin.github.io/_pages/about.md

 About me
 ======
-I am a last-year B.E student at Sun Yat-sen University, advised by [Qinliang Su](http://sdcs.sysu.edu.cn/content/3796).
-My research interests lie in the general area of machine learning, particularly in generative models, implicit models, variational inference and their applications on natural language.
+I recently graduated with a B.E. degree in the School of  Computer Science and Engineering, Sun Yat-sen University, working with [Qinliang Su](http://sdcs.sysu.edu.cn/content/3796).
+My research interests include generative models, implicit models, variational inference and their applications on natural language.
+I am looking for a Ph.D. position for 2022 fall.
+If you are interested, please feel free to contact me.

 Publications
 ------